lvguowei/lvguowei-website/content/post/why-remove-dagger.md

 ---
-title: "Why we stopped using dagger and some thoughts"
+title: "Why we stopped using dagger"
+description: "And some thoughts"
 date: 2017-06-27T20:40:41+03:00
 tags: ["Android", "Dagger2", "Dagger"]
 categories: ["Android Development"]
 keywords: ["Android", "Dagger2", "Dagger"]
+featured: "featured-ranting.png"
+featuredalt: "why we stopped using dagger"
+featuredpath: "/img"
 ---

 I decided to stop using Dagger2 in our company's android project.
 Why?